syncfusion-content/blazor-docs/blazor/diagram/nodes/customization.md

     }
 }
 ```
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/main/UG-Samples/Nodes/Appearance)

 N> In the above example, node's background color is updated using the click event of the button defined in the template.